LeeCampbell/IntroToRx/content/02_KeyTypes.md

     // This next call is against the rule because already said we were done.
-    // When you terminate a sequence you have to pick between OnCompleted or OnError obs.OnError(new ArgumentException("This isn't an argument!"));
+    // When you terminate a sequence you have to pick between OnCompleted or OnError obs.OnError(new ArgumentException("Definite proposition not established"));
 }
 ```

 These correspond in a pretty straightforward way to things we already know about `IEnumerable<T>`:

-* If an enumerator throws from `MoveNext`, it's done and you mustn't call `MoveNext` again, so you won't be getting any more items out of it
+* `WrongOnError`: if an enumerator throws from `MoveNext`, it's done and you mustn't call `MoveNext` again, so you won't be getting any more items out of it
-* If an enumerator returns `false` from `MoveNext`, it's done and you mustn't call `MoveNext` again, so you won't be getting any more items out of it
+* `WrongOnCompleted`: If an enumerator returns `false` from `MoveNext`, it's done and you mustn't call `MoveNext` again, so you won't be getting any more items out of it
-* If an enumerator throws from `MoveNext`, that means its done, it's done and you mustn't call `MoveNext` again, meaning it won't have any opportunity to tell that it's done by returning `false` from `MoveNext`
+* `WrongOnErrorAndOnCompleted` If an enumerator throws from `MoveNext`, that means its done, it's done and you mustn't call `MoveNext` again, meaning it won't have any opportunity to tell that it's done by returning `false` from `MoveNext`
-* If an enumerator returns `false` from `MoveNext`, it's done and you mustn't call `MoveNext` again,  meaning it won't have any opportunity to also throw an exception
+* `WrongOnCompletedAndOnError` If an enumerator returns `false` from `MoveNext`, it's done and you mustn't call `MoveNext` again,  meaning it won't have any opportunity to also throw an exception
-* If an enumerator tells you it's done by returning `false` from `MoveNext`, you can't get anything more out of it

 Because `IObservable<T>` is push-based, the onus for obeying all of these rules fall on the observable source.
 With `IEnumerable<T>`, which is pull-based, it's up to the code using the `IEnumerator<T>` (e.g. a `foreach` loop) to obey these rules.
 But they are essentially the same rules.